Vincent Kompany: Anderlecht

-Born in Uccle, Brussels, Kompany started his career at Anderlecht at the age of 17, winning several awards including the Belgian Golden Shoe and the Belgian Ebony Shoe.
+Born in Uccle, Brussels, Kompany started his career at Anderlecht at the age of 17.
+He made his professional debut on 30 July 2003 in a UEFA Champions League second qualifying round first leg away to Rapid București, starting in a goalless draw.
+His first goal on 1 February 2004 came in a 3–1 win away to Sint-Truiden.

+Kompany won several awards including the Belgian Golden Shoe and the Belgian Ebony Shoe.
 Although several top European sides immediately showed interest, the player and his entourage decided to first develop a few more years at Anderlecht.
 "Don't you worry, I will stay here," he told Berend Scholten at UEFA.com.
 "At the moment the zeros in my contract are not so important.
 If I wanted to leave, I would have been gone already."
+In November 2003, still under contract until 2006, he agreed to extend his deal for two more years upon his 18th birthday in April 2004.